Afrofuturism

 Introduction

 Afrofuturism refers to a flourishing contemporary movement of African American, African, and Black diasporic writers, artists, musicians, and theorists.
-Afrofuturism comprises cultural production and scholarly thought—literature, visual art, photography, film, multimedia art, performance art, music, and theory—that imagine greater justice and a freer expression of black subjectivity in the future or in alternative places, times, or realities.
+Afrofuturism comprises cultural production and scholarly thought—literature, visual art, photography, film, multimedia art, performance art, music, and theory—that imagines greater justice and a freer expression of Black subjectivity in the future, or in alternative places, times, or realities.
 It also offers speculation about a world wherein black people are normative.
 Afrofuturism can also imagine dystopic worlds to come, with contemporary injustices projected into, and often intensified in, the future.
 However, Afrofuturist works do not always look to the future but, rather, often unsettle notions of linear time.
-More broadly defined, Afrofuturism reimagines not only new forms of temporality but also new black experiences and identities via science and speculative fiction or other artistic and intellectual means.
+More broadly defined, Afrofuturism reimagines not only new forms of temporality, but also new Black experiences and identities via science and speculative fiction or other artistic and intellectual means.
 It often does so by exploring both the potential and the pitfalls of technoculture and posthumanism.
-Although the movement has certainly exploded in recent years, especially since 2000, its intellectual and aesthetic underpinnings can be traced back to mid- and late-19th-century African American novels that imagined alternative realities and communities for black people.
+Although the movement has certainly exploded in recent years, especially since 2000, its intellectual and aesthetic underpinnings can be traced back to mid- and late-19th century African American novels that imagined alternative realities and communities for Black people in the contexts of enslavement and then racial oppression of the Post-Reconstruction era.
+Such historic imaginings find their counterpart in current Afrofuturist work that addresses the fallout from the 2016 US presidential election, the COVID-19 pandemic, and global uprisings against police violence and white supremacy.
+In these contemporary contexts, Afrofuturism offers a robust intellectual, political, and artistic framework for critique and resistance, and for the representation of a more just world, one that centers and values Black people and their well-being.

 General Overviews

-Because the movement is relatively young, there have been, to date, few comprehensive overviews of Afrofuturism.
-However, a number of key works do provide effective introductions to the movement’s tenets, aesthetics, significance, and history.
-Dery 1994 coined the term Afrofuturism and offered an early introduction to and definition of the movement.
+A number of key works provide effective introductions to Afrofuturism’s tenets, aesthetics, and significance from the movement’s origins on up to its contemporary expressions.
+Dery 1994 coined the term “Afrofuturism” and offers an early introduction to and definition of the movement.
 The Afrofuturism special issue of the journal Social Text (Nelson 2002) represents a watershed moment in the development and theorization of Afrofuturism.
 Together, the essays in the issue represent essential reading on Afrofuturism, covering topics from the late-19th- to early-20th- century antecedents of the movement to the revolutionary possibilities created by an Internet community of color.
 Akomfrah 1996 likewise offers an indispensable overview of Afrofuturist thought and cultural production, especially music, from the African diaspora.
 Eshun 2003 offers an important theorization of the complex temporalities of Afrofuturism, with a focus on African and African diasporic artists, musicians, and writers.
 Womack 2013 provides a more popular and accessible introduction to Afrofuturism.
 Jackson and Moody-Freeman 2011 is among the most useful collections for providing an overview of the movement; it includes eleven scholarly essays that consider speculative and science fiction and futuristic poetry, film, comics, and television in relation to blackness and race.
-Dubey 2003, although not specifically focused on Afrofuturism, nonetheless offers strong analysis of the theoretical significance and political power of science fiction by African American writers.
-Similarly, Iton 2008 does not focus on Afrofuturism but establishes strong connections among politics, political activism, and black popular culture.
+Anderson and Jones 2015 offers ten wide-ranging scholarly essays that engage multiple disciplines, including visual culture; music; and literary, religious, and spatial studies along with multiple Afrofuturist figures and artworks.
+Lavender 2019 offers a welcome account of the long genealogy of Afrofuturism, focusing on its literary roots.
+Dubey 2003, although not specifically about Afrofuturism, nonetheless offers strong analysis of the theoretical significance and political power of science fiction by African American writers.
+Iton 2008, while also not explicitly about Afrofuturism, establishes strong connections among politics, political activism, and Black popular culture.

 Akomfrah, John, dir.
 The Last Angel of History.
 New York: Icarus Films, 1996.